-Calculate your billable hours, utilization rate, and billable revenue.
-Track how efficiently your work time generates income.
+Free billable hours calculator.
+Track your billable hours, calculate utilization rate, and estimate billable revenue.
+Enter total work hours, non-billable time (admin, training), and hourly billing rate to see how efficiently your time generates income.

 Enter your total working hours for the period — this is the total time you spend at work, including both billable and non-billable activities.